Powered by Women First Digital

 Though less common, pain in the breast or nipple area can be a symptom of breast cancer.
 This pain may be persistent or occur intermittently, and it is important to get any unusual pain checked out, especially if it is localized to one breast.

-Dimpling or Puckering of the Skin
+Dimpling or Puckering of the Breast Skin

-One of the more visible signs of breast cancer is a change in the texture of the skin on the breast.
 The skin may begin to dimple, resembling an orange peel texture.
 This happens because cancer can block lymphatic vessels in the breast, causing swelling and changes to the skin.

 Red, inflamed skin on the breast can sometimes indicate inflammatory breast cancer, a less common but more aggressive form of the disease.
 Breast tissue may appear swollen or warm, with the surface looking irritated.

-Nipple Inversion
+Nipple Inversion or Retraction

 If you notice that your nipple has turned inward or is suddenly retracted when it previously wasn’t, this could be a sign of breast cancer.
 Nipple inversion happens as the tumor causes changes to the tissue beneath the skin.